Categories

 Toward evening another happenstance surprise, a town parade celebrating “First Comunion” and all the townsfolk were turned out complete with costumed children, marching band and fireworks.
 We couldn’t have timed it more perfectly.

 Next morning after breakfast, we set off for the other side of the island to explore the town of Capri… famous as the destination of the rich and famous.
-I could care less about that.
 The morning was quiet and we easily moved through the narrow streets admiring the shop displays.
 First destination, a 15 minute walk just outside of town to see the natural rock arch.
 Very cool!
 On the hike back to Capri, we stopped at a little cliff-side trattoria for refreshments (prossecco and lemon cake… oh yes!).

 Entering the town, we met the cruise ship tourists… narrow streets, many tourists, claustrophobia.
 Nevertheless, we pushed through to the southside of the town to visit the Gardens of Augustus (2000 years old).
 So lovely, especially for the view of the Faraglioni Rocks, giant sea stacks jutting up out of the sea… one in particular with a huge arch under it through which even large tour boats can pass.